YunoHost/doc/ipv6.md

 Check your configuration with these commands :
 - `ip a` to display network interfaces and addresses
 - `hostname -I` to display the system IP addresses
-- try to ping an IPv6 server (for example you can use `ping ip6.yunohost.org`)
+- try to ping an IPv6 server (for example you can use `ping6 ip6.yunohost.org`)
 - try to ping your server from your PC (assuming your PC has IPv6 enabled)

 If it's ok, it's ok !